banda-larga/uni-notes/notes/afmds/index.md

 $$
 d(\mathbf{x}, \mathbf{y}) = \lVert \mathbf{x} - \mathbf{y} \rVert
 $$
-So we can say that any normed space is also a metric space{% sidenote.html id='note-banach' note='If a normed space is _complete_ with respect to the distance metric induced by its norm it is a **Banach space**.' %}.
+So we can say that any normed space is also a metric space.
+If a normed space is _complete_ with respect to the distance metric induced by its norm it is a **Banach space**.

 On $$\R^n$$ we have some specific norms: